 What appeared at first sight to be a large iced cake puzzled many in the mycological world in December 2017.
 A specimen was sent to Andy Overall and he identified this very unusual fungus which was confirmed by experts at Kew Gardens.
 It is believed to be the first county record.

-It was covering a pine stump a short distance from the main bridleway at Top Lodge.
+It was covering a pine stump a short distance from the main bridleway at Top Lodge and remains there. almost unchanged four years later.

 Smokey Bracket (Bjerkandera adusta)